There is probably no better way to welcome the beautiful spring season than growing stunning redbud trees that fully bloom in this very season.

 To see the best display of flowers on these trees, you must plant and grow them under a full sun because that is what will bring out the best foliage color and also produce the most exotic floral show.
 Although redbuds are fairly tough and can even thrive well in part-shaded conditions, full sun is ideal for them.

 The only apparent drawback of these trees is that they are quite sensitive to herbicides, which can significantly affect their growth.

 Different Types of Redbud Trees

 Although the redbud tree started off as a single type of tree, it soon branched out into various cultivars that have made it one of the most popular options for residential gardens.

 There have been many new and exciting recently discovered redbud varieties that have distinctive colored foliage and vibrant flowers.
 Some even have weeping growth habits.

 Most notable for its striking foliage, the Forest Pansy redbud is a beautiful landscape tree that boasts a gorgeous scarlet-purple color.
 It is one of the most popular cultivars of the Eastern Redbud (Cercis Canadensis) and is native to eastern and central North America.

-Forest Pansy is a large, deciduous shrub or often a multi-stemmed tree that produces an abundance of stunning, pea-like, rosy pink flowers.
-Its rose-colored flowers offer an incredible contrast against the deep purple, burgundy foliage that retains its vibrant color throughout the summer.
+Its rose-colored flowers offer an incredible contrast against the deep purple and burgundy foliage that retains its vibrant color throughout the summer.
 As the heat increases during the peak summer season, the gaudy purple transforms into a burgundy-toned green color.

 Given their eastern origin, Forest Pansy redbud trees are an ideal option for naturalized landscapes and wildlife gardens.
 They also create a great focal point when grown along gardens beds and borders.